sdercolin/vlabeler/readme/plugin-development.md

 Check the following built-in `macro` plugins as examples:

 - [batch-edit-entry-name](../resources/common/plugins/macro/batch-edit-entry-name): Edit selected entry names for all labelers.
-You can refer to it for the usage of entry selector
+You can refer to it for the usage of the entry selector
 - [batch-edit-oto-parameter](../resources/common/plugins/macro/batch-edit-oto-parameter): Edit parameters of selected
   entries for UTAU oto.
 The `labeler` is used to get the specific settings about `oto.ini`
 - [execute-scripts](../resources/common/plugins/macro/execute-scripts): Execute input scripts to edit the project.
 It